tomgonzo/workbench-cli/README.md

-# FossID Workbench Agent
+# FossID Workbench Agent (Experimental)

-A command-line tool for interacting with the FossID Workbench API, enabling automation of common scanning and reporting tasks.

-## Features
-Workbench Agent supports various operations for scanning your code and interacting with the results.
+A prototype CLI inspired by the official [Workbench Agent](https://github.com/fossid-ab/workbench-agent) that interacts with the Workbench API to:

+### Project and Scan Management
+* Create Projects and Scans for first-time scans
+* Reuse Projects and Scans for incremental scans

 ### Scanning Options
-*   Upload code (directories or files) for scanning.
+*   Upload directories or files for scanning.
-*   Scan Git repositories (branches or tags).
+*   Pull Git repositories (branches or tags) for scanning.
-*   Import Dependency Analysis results (e.g., `analyzer-result.json`).
+*   Import Dependency Analysis results (e.g., `analyzer-result.json`) from FossID-DA or ORT.

 ### Results Options
-*   Fetch scan results (scanned file metrics, identified components and licenses, dependencies, policy violations).
+*   Fetch scan results (scan metrics, components, licenses, dependencies, policy violations, vulnerabilities) and save as JSON.
-*   Check scan for pending identifications and policy violations with optional failure mode.
+*   Fail CI/CD pipelines based on the presence of pending identifications, policy violations, or vulnerabilities.
-*   Generate and download reports (scan or project scope) with a simplified naming scheme.
+*   Generate and download reports (scan or project scope) to consume or save as build artifacts.

 ## Prerequisites

-*   **Python 3.9+**
+*   **Python 3.9+** and **pip**
-*   **pip** (Python package installer, usually included with Python)
-*   Access to a FossID Workbench instance (URL, Username, API Token)
+*   Access to FossID Workbench

 ## Installation